eyakubovich/eyakubovich.github.io/_posts/2018-11-08-google-cpp-style-guide-is-no-good.md

 - Inline functions are useful for header-only libraries.

 ### [Namespaces](https://google.github.io/styleguide/cppguide.html#Namespaces)
-GSG says "With few exceptions, place code in a namespace.".
+GSG says "With few exceptions, place code in a namespace".
 It does not specify which exceptions.

 Namespaces are there to prevent collisions.
-Library code should always be placed into a namespace.
+Library code should always be placed in a namespace.
 Top level/application code has questionable value being placed in a namespace.
 It is the code that is importing libraries and can trivially avoid name conflicts (even if names clash):